Asbury Lanes

 Asbury Lanes located in Asbury Park, New Jersey is a vintage bowling alley and bar with live performances ranging from live musical acts, burlesque, hot rod, dance parties, film and art shows.
-It is one of the many historic music landmarks located within Asbury Park.
-These include The Stone Pony, the Wonderbar, the Saint and the Fastlane.
+It is one of the many historic live music and arts venues located within Asbury Park.

 Music venue

 Since its re-opening in 2003, Asbury Lanes has hosted many notable bands, mostly of the punk rock variety.
 The bowling lanes double as center stage when bands are playing and as a dance floor.

 On October 3, 2015, the venue announced that it was closing for renovations.
 It was later confirmed that real estate investment company, iStar, purchased the venue as part of a multibillion dollar redevelopment plan for Asbury Park.
 Having previously purchased 58 bowling alleys for $104 million in 2014, iStar is restoring the building with an intent to keep it operating as a bowling alley with ticketed events once it reopens in 2017.